The origin of language. Philologists in total contradiction. While language is at the basis of human relations. What a conundrum.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Origin of Language, An Unsolvable Scientific Mystery
+Please use the Social Network links just below to share this information from The Explanation, Origin of Language, An Unsolvable Scientific Mystery